 Cooking meals at home gives you control over the ingredients you use.
+Cooking meals at home gives you control over the ingredients you use but you can have some great cuisine outdoors also, just check what to eat at whampoa market?
 You can include more fresh ingredients and avoid processed and unhealthy foods.
 Home-cooked meals also tend to be higher in nutrients than store-bought meals.

 The ingredients used in home-cooked meals are typically fresh, unprocessed, and of a higher quality.
 Home-cooked meals have the added benefit of being tailored to individual tastes and dietary needs.